 - Eating foods that contain low amounts of sugar and saturated fats, including vegetables, fruits, and nuts.

-- Apply creams containing whitening ingredients such as licorice root extract, Indian gooseberry extract, turmeric, vitamin C, arbutin, retinol, salicylic acid or azelaic acid.
+- Apply creams containing whitening ingredients such as licorice root extract, Indian gooseberry extract, turmeric, vitamin C, arbutin, retinol, salicylic acid, or azelaic acid.

-- Use Nd Yag with wavelength of 532 or 1064 nm, lasers that are specific to the pigment, or concentrated IPL to reduce dark spots and adjust the skin color to become even.
+- Use Nd Yag with a wavelength of 532 or 1064 nm, lasers that are specific to the pigment, or concentrated IPL to reduce dark spots and adjust the skin color to become even.
 This is the fastest way to remove dark spots.